 A significant aspect of the title report is its ability to uncover any liens or encumbrances on the property.
-Liens are legal claims against property that can arise from unpaid debts, taxes, or outstanding judgments.
-Encumbrances, on the other hand, are restrictions or limitations that affect the property’s use or transferability.
+Liens are legal claims against the property from unpaid debts, taxes, or outstanding judgments.
+On the other hand, encumbrances are restrictions or limitations that affect the property’s use or transferability.
 The title report provides a detailed account of these potential issues, allowing both parties to address them before finalizing the transaction.

 The Role of a Title Company or Real Estate Attorney

 Experienced professionals like title companies or real estate attorneys typically prepare title reports.
 These experts have the knowledge and expertise to thoroughly examine the property’s title history, researching public records and legal documents.
 Their role is crucial in ensuring the accuracy of the title report and providing the necessary guidance to buyers and sellers throughout the transaction.